 you want to involve your audience in a change of attitude and discourse, with symbolic and exemplary value.

 you want to be part of a network of environmentally conscious organisers.

 you are wondering what the financial implications of a sustainable policy will be.

-you want to put in place an action plan that will work over time and for all the events that will happen in the future.
+you want to put in place an action plan that will work over time and for all the futur events .

 you want your team to be aware of climate change issues and have easy access to training.

 you fear, wrongly, that going green will mean compromising on the quality of the event or service.

 you want to improve the experience of the public, to bring beauty, respect for all, with a positive message.

 you want to move with the times and organise an inclusive event that respects audience and gender diversity.

 you want to work with someone who is an expert in the field, and take the burden of examining and improving your carbon impact off your shoulders.